Akinesia112/Population_Index_Visualization/README.md

 To provide a detailed analysis of the population composition, population distribution, density maps, and various population indicators, the study used village boundaries as spatial units for analysis and combined them with district boundaries for a comprehensive overview.
 Based on the 110-year data, the following map data processing was completed:

 # 1.Population trend and relative growth analysis:
-- National, Tainan City, and district-level population growth rate (99-110 AD) maps;
+- National, Tainan City, and district-level population growth rate;
-- Population distribution and density maps for each district in the study area;
+- Population distribution and density for each district in the study area;
-- Line chart showing the average population density per village in each district of Tainan City.

 ![image](Line_Chart_Average_population_density.png)
 - The line chart of the average population density of villages in various districts of Tainan City in the year 2021.